 The ISCE sampling scheme is similar to that employed for the Bank of Italy Survey of Household Income and Wealth (SHIW).
 The sample stratifies the Italian resident population along: area of residence in Italy (North-East, North-West, Central, South), age group (18-34, 35-44, 45-54, 55-64, over 65), gender, education (college degree, high school degree, less than high school), and occupation (working, not working).
 All interviews are enabled by a Computer Assisted Web Interviewing (CAWI) method.
-The average response rate (ratio of completed interviews to invitations) across waves is 33%.
+The average response rate (ratio of completed interviews to invitations) across waves is around 40%.
 We use sample weights to make the descriptive statistics population-representative.
-The ISCE Statistical Bulletin presents detailed information on the survey design and the sample structure, and compares the main variables with the SHIW (see Guiso and Jappelli, 2024).